SovereignCloudStack/standards/Standards/scs-0402-v1-status-page-openapi-spec-decision.md

 ### Maintenance

-An `impact`, having the special `SeverityValue` of 0 indicates a maintenance time slot, as such it MUST include a start and end time.
+Any `impact` that has the reserved `SeverityValue` of 0 is a maintenance time slot.
+As such it MUST include a start and end time.
+However, both are allowed to be set in the future.

 ### Return of `POST` requests